ihuebrag/web102-Proj7/README.md

 The following **optional** features are implemented:

 - [x] A crewmate can be given a category upon creation which restricts their attributes
+      - If you choose a power, your base character is limited to only those with that power
 - [ ] The site displays summary statistics about a user's crew on their crew page
 - [ ] The site displays a custom "success" metric about a user's crew which changes the look of the crewmate list